 What is mortgage insurance?

-Mortgage insurance is a protection product, typically offered by your mortgage lender.
-In the unfortunate event of your death with your mortgage still outstanding, this insurance will pay off your mortgage debt.
+In Canada, mortgage insurance is a protection product, typically offered by your mortgage lender.
+In the unfortunate event of your death with your mortgage loan still outstanding, this insurance will pay off the debt of your mortgage loan.

 For example, let’s say you are purchasing a house for $100,000.
 First of all, nice price!
 Can we get your realtor’s number?

 You put together a 15 per cent down payment, and the amortization period is 25 years.
-That leaves $85,000 in mortgage principal that you need to pay off over the next 25 years – ignoring for the moment the interest rates, fees, and other variables which come with home ownership.
+That leaves a $85,000 mortgage loan that you need to pay off over the next 25 years – ignoring for the moment the interest rates, fees, and other variables which come with home ownership.

-If something happens to you within this 25-year period, your lender still expects to be paid back that $85,000 or whatever part of it they are owed at that point.
-To do this, your family, loved ones, or estate are expected to come up with that cash, be it by dipping into their savings, or selling the property to settle the debt.
+If something happens to you within this 25-year period, your lender still expects to be paid back that $85,000 mortgage loan or whatever part of it they are owed at that point.
+To do this, your family, loved ones, or estate are expected to come up with that cash, be it by dipping into their savings, or selling the property to settle the mortgage loan.

 So what is mortgage insurance?
-It is insurance that insures that mortgage loan is paid off in these circumstances; some plans can even cover this debt in case of a disability or a serious illness.
+It is insurance that insures that mortgage loan is paid off in these circumstances; some plans can even cover the mortgage loan in case of a disability or a serious illness.

 CMHC insurance pays out the lender (you read that correctly – the lender) if the borrower (in this case you) defaults on their payments for whatever reason (not just death) – there is no payout to you, and the CMHC can later come after you or your estate for these costs, as you are still liable for them.

 So why are you paying it?
 Bigger picture, it enables banks and lenders to offer mortgages and lower interest rates to first-time home buyers with less than 20 percent for a downpayment and other potentially riskier borrowers.
 It protects the lender incase these borrowers default and it lets a larger number of people become homeowners.

-With CMHC insurance, your lender and your mortgage are covered, but you are not.
+CMHC insurance protects the lender.
+Your mortgage and bank are covered, but you are not.

 Let that sink in before you sign up for those skydiving lessons this evening…

-The premium for CMHC’s mortgage default insurance ranges from 0.6 to 4.5% of your mortgage amount if your downpayment is less than 20 percent of the purchase price.
-The good news – your lender pays for this premium.
+The insurance premium for CMHC’s mortgage default insurance ranges from 0.6 to 4.5% of your mortgage amount if your downpayment is less than 20 percent of the purchase price.
+The good news – your lender pays for this insurance premium.
 The bad news – they pass this cost straight onto you.

 Can I avoid paying for CMHC insurance?

-If you have paid more than 20% for your downpayment, then mortgage default insurance is no longer mandatory or required.
+If you have paid more than 20% for your downpayment, then default mortgage insurance premium is no longer mandatory or required.
 However, it is still prudent to protect what is most Canadian families’ biggest asset.
 For a typical Canadian family, their home contributes to approximately 33 percent of their assets.

 You worked hard to create a home for yourself and your loved ones.
 In the event of your death, you don’t want to jeopardize the life (and the home) you built for them if a mortgage loan defaults.

 However, we will let you in on a secret – your lender may not be offering the type of mortgage insurance that’s best for you – for several reasons.

 About that … don’t bet on it.
-All else equal, the price of the insurance is agreed to based on the initial mortgage amount at the time you take the loan.
-Even as your mortgage loan reduces over the term, you still pay the same original premium.
+All else equal, the mortgage insurance premium agreed to based on the initial mortgage amount at the time you take the loan.
+Even as your mortgage loan reduces over the term, you still pay the same original insurance premium.

-Essentially, the policy’s value diminishes over time – it will never be more valuable than in the first few years of your mortgage, despite you paying the same high premiums throughout.
+Essentially, the policy’s value diminishes over time – it will never be more valuable than in the first few years of your mortgage, despite you paying the same high mortgage insurance premium throughout.

 No – but you might have noticed your lender making it almost seem like it.